fpereiro/gotoB/readme.md

 1. Update the store.
 2. Call a `change` event.

 `change` events are very important, because these are the ones that update the page!
-In fact, `B.view`, the function for creating reactive elements, creates event responders that are matched when `change` events are called.
+In fact, `B.view`, the function for creating reactive elements (which will cover below), creates event responders that are matched when `change` events are called.

 Let's see now each of these responders: